 In 2024, Munters continued to broaden and deepen the analysis and evaluation of risks and opportunities related to climate change.
 A tool with climate data forms the basis of the analyses.
 Climate change risks are part of the risk analysis carried out during factory visits in connection with insurance inspections.

-During the autumn, the management team revisited the question of business risks and opportunities in two different climate scenarios based on data from the Intergovernmental Panel on Climate Change (IPCC) and the International Energy Agency (IEA).
-The analysis has considered a 2°C scenario (IEA) and a 4°C scenario (IPCC) and discussions on the company's integration of impact, risk and opportunities linked to Must-Wins, business proposition and physical facilities were carried out.
+During the autumn, the management team revisited the question of business risks and opportunities in two different and a 4°C scenario (IPCC) and discussions on the company's integration of impact, risk and opportunities linked to Must-Wins, business proposition and physical facilities were carried out.
 Activities that include continued discussions regarding climate-related impact, risks and opportunities in business area management groups and continuity plans were decided.
-Climate change